praveek/launch.en/help/launch-reference/client-side-information/asynchronous-deployment.md

 By default, the browser parses the document and reaches this line, then starts to fetch the JavaScript file from the server.
 The browser waits until the file is returned, then it parses and executes the JavaScript file.
 Finally, it continues parsing the rest of the HTML document.

 If the parser comes across the `<script>` tag before rendering visible content, content display is delayed.
 If the JavaScript file being loaded is not absolutely necessary to show content to your users, you are unnecessarily requiring your visitors to wait for content.
 The larger the library, the longer the delay.
-For this reason, website performance benchmark tools like Google PageSpeed or Lighthouse often flag synchronously loaded scripts.
+For this reason, website performance benchmark tools like [!DNL Google PageSpeed] or [!DNL Lighthouse] often flag synchronously loaded scripts.

 Tag Management libraries can quickly grow large if you have a lot of tags to manage.